Aliases for PPM1D Gene

 External Ids for PPM1D Gene

 The protein encoded by this gene is a member of the PP2C family of Ser/Thr protein phosphatases.
 PP2C family members are known to be negative regulators of cell stress response pathways.
 The expression of this gene is induced in a p53-dependent manner in response to various environmental stresses.
 While being induced by tumor suppressor protein TP53/p53, this phosphatase negatively regulates the activity of p38 MAP kinase, MAPK/p38, through which it reduces the phosphorylation of p53, and in turn suppresses p53-mediated transcription and apoptosis.
 This phosphatase thus mediates a feedback regulation of p38-p53 signaling that contributes to growth inhibition and the suppression of stress induced apoptosis.
 This gene is located in a chromosomal region known to be amplified in breast cancer.
 The amplification of this gene has been detected in both breast cancer cell line and primary breast tumors, which suggests a role of this gene in cancer development. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PPM1D Gene

 PPM1D (Protein Phosphatase, Mg2+/Mn2+ Dependent 1D) is a Protein Coding gene.
-Diseases associated with PPM1D include breast cancer and brca1 and brca2 hereditary breast and ovarian cancer.
-Among its related pathways are p53 pathway (Pathway Interaction Database) and Development Dopamine D2 receptor transactivation of EGFR.
+Diseases associated with PPM1D include Breast Cancer and Brca1 And Brca2 Hereditary Breast And Ovarian Cancer.
+Among its related pathways are p53 signaling pathway and DNA Damage.
 GO annotations related to this gene include protein serine/threonine phosphatase activity.
 An important paralog of this gene is PPM1E.